syncfusion-content/javascript-docs/js/PivotChart/Relational-Getting-Started.md

 }
 {% endhighlight %}

-Now, PivotChart is rendered with sales amount details over a set of products across different countries.
+Now, pivot chart is rendered with sales amount details over a set of products across different countries.

 ![](Relational-Getting-Started_images/ServerMode.png)

 ### WCF

-This section demonstrates the utilization of WCF service as endpoint binding Relational datasource to a simple PivotChart.
+This section demonstrates the utilization of WCF service as endpoint binding [`Relational`](/api/js/ejpivotchart#members:analysismode) datasource to a simple pivot chart.
 For more details on this topic, [click here](https://help.syncfusion.com/js/pivotchart/relational-connectivity#wcf-1).